 Fire Alarm & Sprinkler Acceptance Test

-The fire department as a whole completes pre-incident plans on the non-residential buildings in their community.
-These plans are conducted in order to update information on the building as well as the occupants in case of any emergencies.
-The details collected and updated during these plans is very important for the mitigation of an emergency.
+The fire department as a whole completes pre-incident plans on the non-residential buildings in the community.
+These plans are conducted in order to update information on the building as well as the occupants in case of emergencies.
+The details collected and updated during these plans are very important for the mitigation of an emergency.

-The office of fire investigations in the Tifton Fire Department handles a variety of incidents.
-There are currently two (2) fire investigators within the department.
-There is extensive training required in order to be certified as a fire investigator, and ours maintain a minimum of 40 hours of continued education each year.
-Investigation reports are completed in order to maintain accurate files on our incidents and to assist the department and the investigators in the future.
+The Office of Investigations in the Tifton Fire Department handles a variety of incidents.
+There are currently two fire investigators within the department.
+There is extensive training required in order to be certified as a fire investigator, and the investigators maintain a minimum of 40 hours of continued education each year.
+Investigation reports are completed in order to maintain accurate files on our incidents and to assist the department and investigators in the future.